ipatel467/Chicago-Crime-EDA/README.md

 # Data Cleaning
 My first step was data cleaning.
 I used pandas to clean the data by removing nulls, duplicates, and outliers.
 I used matplotlib and seaborn to make visual representations of the data.

+# Summary
 I decided to break the dataset down by categorized the crimes where an arrest was made and where an arrest was not made.
 There is a very heavy imbalance in the number of arrests and the number of not arrest.
 Over 75% of crimes did not result in an arrest which can be alarming.

+I wanted to see how differnt crimes can affect whether an arrest was made or not.
+I also want to see how often is crime happening.
+Also where is most of the crimal activity happening.